 Just like every other state, North Dakota has its least desirable spots.
 The purpose of this post is to use science and data to determine which places are the worst you could possibly live in if you make North Dakota your home.

-However, according to data (which doesn’t measure things like beauty and ‘friendly people’), there are far better options in the state for making a place home.
+However, according to data (which doesn’t measure things like beauty and ‘friendly people’), the state has far better options for making a place home.
 And the worst place to live in North Dakota?
-That would be Jamestown.
+The worst place to live in North Dakota is Casselton.

 If you’re looking for something more national, check out the worst cities in America or the worst states in America.